scaffold-eth/se-2-challenges/README.md

 📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.ts`

-👩‍🚀 You will want to run `yarn account` to see if you have a **deployer address**

-🔐 If you don't have one, run `yarn generate` to create a mnemonic and save it locally for deploying.
+🔐 You will need to generate a **deployer address** using `yarn generate` This creates a mnemonic and saves it locally.

+👩‍🚀 Use `yarn account` to view your deployer account balances.

-⛽️ You will need to send ETH to your **deployer address** with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.

 🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `hardhat.config.ts`)

+> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.

 > 💬 Hint: For faster loading of your _"Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/pages/events.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-2-token-vendor/packages/nextjs/pages/events.tsx) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241`.